otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 OTRv3 only provides an interactive AKE and adding support to non-interactive AKE is a usability feature.

-A non-interactive DAKE starts by the receiver (R) requesting a pre-key for the initiator (I) from a untrusted server.
+A non-interactive DAKE starts by the receiver (R) requesting a prekey for the initiator (I) from a untrusted server.
 I's long-term public key must be known by R.

 The receiver then generates their ephemeral keys and derives a shared secret